 Dockside Access

-The Taxi Feeder Park and Car Parks hereby approved shall not be brought into use unless and until measures to create and retain the pedestrian access along the Dock Edge (south of King George V Dock) and a programme for the implementation of these measures have first been submitted to the local planning authority for approval in writing.
+The taxi feeder park and car parks hereby approved shall not be brought into use unless and until measures to create and retain the pedestrian access along the Dock Edge (south of King George V Dock) and a programme for the implementation of these measures have first been submitted to the local planning authority for approval in writing.
 The measures shall be completed in accordance with the approved details and programme.
 The pedestrian access shall be retained thereafter.

 Reason: For the purposes of good design and to improve connectivity and access around the Royal Docks.